lzampier/sea_ice_projects_ictp/README.md

 source ./.bashrc

-### Clone code from Github specific to our project, and install
+### Clone code from Github specific to our project
-the postprocessing conda environment with all the required packages

 git clone https://github.com/lzampier/sea_ice_projects_ictp.git

+### Edit the last line of sea_ice_projects_ictp/envs/project_env.yaml changing Lorenzo's user name to yours???
+Then install the postprocessing conda environment with all the required packages.
+This will take 10 min or so.
+This isn't working for CC at the moment so will have to figure out why

 conda env create -f sea_ice_projects_ictp/envs/project_env.yaml

+python -m ipykernel install --user --name project_env --display-name "Python seaice"

 ## Start Jupyter, substitute your favorite 4 digit number for the port